 Various anaesthetic techniques are possible.
 The operation usually takes an hour to 90 minutes.

 Your surgeon will remove the damaged joint surfaces.
-They will fix the bones together with a metal plate, a metal rod, or screws.
+They will fix the bones together with screws and sometimes a metal plate or rod.

 What complications can happen?